erinvdoyle/instatrip/README.md

 - A broader list of trip occasions to select from
 - A broader list of preferred activities and interests to select from
 - Opening the program to destinations outside of Europe
-- Partnerships or tie ins with hotel and car rental accomodations
+- Partnerships or tie ins with hotel and car rental accommodations
 - Curated experience and activity suggestions
 - Flight selection from multiple airlines rather than solely Ryanair
 - A proper, clickable link to make a flight booking (currently prevented by Heroku)